Paul-Hi/il_conv/README.md

 Paul & Peter

+Note:
-## This script is as is, no notion of completeness or that it works under all circumstances ...
+This script is as is, no notion of completeness or that it works under all circumstances ...
 ### We'll get not payed for that work it's just for fun, so please be polite.